kodekloudhub/amazon-elastic-kubernetes-service-course/docs/nodes.md

 ## Personal AWS Account

-If you deployed the cluster into your own AWS account, you should delete resources when finished to avoid unwanted charges and also any risk of account comprimise!
+If you deployed the cluster into your own AWS account, you should delete resources when finished to avoid unwanted charges and also any risk of account compromise!
 This is *not* a security focused production grade deployment!
 Run the following:

 ```
 terraform destroy